Ever Fallen in Love (With Someone You Shouldn't've): Amanda Billing version

-In 2011, a cover was made by the New Zealand soap opera Shortland Street for their winter season, with a jazzy feel, sung by Amanda Billing, who plays Sarah Potts.
-It fitted with the storyline of her character being pregnant with her ex-husband TK Samuels's child and him having moved on with his fiancée.
-Her version reached no. 24 in New Zealand.
+In 2011, a cover was made by the New Zealand soap opera Shortland Street for their winter season, with a jazzy feel, sung by Amanda Billing, who played Sarah Potts.
+It paralleled the storyline of her character being pregnant with her ex-husband TK Samuels's child and him having moved on with his fiancée.
+Her version reached No. 24 in New Zealand.